cadet/CADET-Core/doc/interface/meta_group.rst

 ``IDAS_N_RESIDUAL_CALLS``

-    Number of calls to the user’s residual evaluation function at corresponding time point
+    Number of calls to the user's residual evaluation function at corresponding time point

    	================  ======================  ===============================
 	**In/out:** Out   **Type:** int           **Length:** ``NSOLUTIONTIMES``